kratisto/docs/pages/manage_and_operate/observability/logs_data_platform/usecase_haproxy/guide.en-gb.md

 ### HAProxy&#58;

 HAProxy is a powerful software with many configuration options available.
-Fortunately the [configuration documentation](http://www.haproxy.org/download/1.9/doc/configuration.txt){.external} is very complete and covers everything you need to know for this tutorial.
+Fortunately the [configuration documentation](http://www.haproxy.org/download/1.9/doc/configuration.txt){.external} is very complete and coverss everything you need to know for this tutorial.
 This tutorial is not a HAProxy tutorial so it will not cover how to install, configure and deploy HAProxy but you will find material on the matter [on the official website](http://www.haproxy.org/#docs){.external}.
 Depending on your backend you have the choice between several formats for your logs:

 - **Default format**: Despite giving some information about the client and the destination, this format is not really verbose and cannot really be used for any deep analysis.
 - **Tcp Log format**: This format gives you much more information for troubleshooting your tcp connections and is the one you should use when you have no idea what type of application is started behind your backend.